 So why is the financial burden so heavy?

-This is just the lost opportunity cost.
-The sandwich generation also needs to factor in:
+That’s just the lost opportunity cost.
+Those who fit the sandwich generation definition also need to factor in:

-- The medical cost required to keep their aging parents alive
+- The medical cost required to keep their aging parents healthy

 - Retirement home costs